Barr told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud

 “It was explained to investigators the envelopes used for official overseas, military, absentee and mail-in ballot requests are so similar, that the staff believed that adhering to the protocol of preserving envelopes unopened would cause them to miss such ballot requests,” Freed wrote.
 “Our interviews further revealed that this issue was a problem in the primary election — therefore a known issue — and that the problem has not been corrected.”

-Asked if he was surprised that the investigation drew national attention, Pedri, the county manager, said: “Nothing surprises me anymore.”
+Asked if he was surprised that the investigation drew national attention, Pedri said: “Nothing surprises me anymore.”

 “Obviously the investigation will uncover if there is any sort of a larger problem, and we’re happy to assist,” he said.
 “We are cooperating with that investigation.
 We are the ones who initiated it.”

-Completed absentee ballots have only just begun to trickle into Pennsylvania counties; according to data provided by the Department of State, fewer than 900 mailed ballots have been returned out of nearly 2 million requests processed so far.
+Completed absentee ballots have only just begun to trickle into Pennsylvania counties; according to data provided by the State Department, fewer than 900 mailed ballots have been returned out of nearly 2 million requests processed so far.

 Alice Crites contributed to this report.